rudra1614/XSS-Tool/README.md

 Contributions, bug reports, and pull requests are welcome.
 If you add new payloads or features, please include tests or example usage where appropriate.

-8. License

-Include a license file in the repository if you intend to relicense or distribute.
-This project does not include a license by default; add one (for example, MIT) if you want permissive reuse.

-Security / Responsible disclosure

-If you find a security issue in this tool or its use, please follow responsible disclosure practices and contact the repository owner privately with details.